SeanIsayama/Food-Recipe-Study/README.md

 ### Hypothesis Testing

 Our projects investigates the relationship between the number of ingredients (#) and amount of calories from the recipes.
-In our hypothesis testing, we will test for whether or not this relationship is
+During our bivariate analysis, we observed an increase in the amount of calories as the size of the shopping cart increased.
+For our hypothesis testing, we will test whether or not this observation will also be reflected in the results from the test.

+First, we will define each of the following:

+**Null Hypothesis**: the values in the distribution of the amount of calories recorded when `'shopping_cart'` is `'near_empty'` and `'overflowing'` comes from the same population, and the observed differences in our samples are due to random chance

+**Alternative Hypothesis**: the values in the distribution of the amount of calories recorded when `'shopping_cart'` is `'near_empty'` is smaller than when `'shopping_cart'` is `'overflowing'`.
+The observed difference in our samples cannot be explained by random chance alone.

+**Test Statistic**: difference in group means: mean calories of recipes that are considered `'overflowing'`−mean weight of non-smokers' babies.
+We use difference and not the absolute difference since our alternative hypothesis indicates direction.

+**Significance Level**: we will use a significance level of 0.05 for our conclusion to ensure accuracy.

+The graph below displays the empirical distribution of our test statistic in 1000 different permutations, under the null hypothesis stated above.

+<iframe src="assets/empirical_plot_ingred.html" width=800 height=600 frameBorder=0></iframe>

+We can observe from the

+From the figure above, we see that the change in distribution we get from our observed statistics is not likely coincidental, and this is also supported by our p-value of 0 from the test that is less than our significance level of 0.05.
+Hence, we reject our null hypothesis.

+the results of the test strongly suggest that ...